 - Parking decals must be hung from the rear view mirror with the lot designation facing outward.
 Those persons desiring to terminate their parking privileges must do so in person at the Parking Services office.
-It is a requirement of the Regulations that the parking lot card be returned and permit surrendered to initiate refund of parking fees.
+It is a requirement of the Regulations that the transponder be returned and permit surrendered to initiate refund of parking fees.
 Parking fees will be refunded based on the original method of payment.

-- Faculty or staff members departing campus on approved leave of absence are requested to come to the Parking Services office, surrender their hang tag for the duration of their leave, sign a cancellation card for the Payroll department and return their card.
+- Faculty or staff members departing campus on approved leave of absence are requested to come to the Parking Services office, surrender their hang tag and/or transponder for the duration of their leave, sign a cancellation card for the Payroll department and return their card.
 Parking fees assessed upon cancellation will be calculated using the same criteria as paragraph 1

-- Parking permits and lot cards, while they are issued to permit holders, remain the property of the university and must be returned to Parking Services on cancellation of parking privileges or on demand from the Director of Police and Parking Services or his designate.
+- Parking permits and transponders, while they are issued to permit holders, remain the property of the university and must be returned to Parking Services on cancellation of parking privileges or on demand from the Director of Police and Parking Services or his designate.
 Persons required to pay a deposit for the card have 14 days from the date of expiry of the parking purchased to receive their card deposit refund.

-- Access to or exit from a card controlled or coin operated parking lot shall be made only by the use of the appropriate card or deposit of the appropriate coins; any other method will be considered to be in contravention of these Regulations and will be cause for a fine and/or immediate removal of the vehicle concerned.
+- Access to or exit from a credit card controlled or coin operated parking lot shall be made only by the use of the appropriate card or deposit of the appropriate coins; any other method will be considered to be in contravention of these Regulations and will be cause for a fine and/or immediate removal of the vehicle concerned.